M. A. Majed

-M. A. Majed was a doctor and adviser, with the rank of minister, of Shahabuddin Ahmed caretaker government.
+M. A. Majed was a doctor and adviser, with the rank of minister, of the Shahabuddin Ahmed interim government.

 Career

 Majed was the principal of the Dhaka Medical College and Hospital.
 He served as the dean of the school of medicine at University of Dhaka.
 He had served as the president of Bangladesh Medical Association three times.
 He was an important leader of the pro-democracy movement of doctors against President Hussain Mohammad Ershad.

 Death

 Majed died on 9 July 2017.